janhavipatil23/Music-Genre-Classification/README.md

 Dataset - GTZAN Dataset (Music Folder)

 Train - To train the model you can run the following command: python main.py -m train

 This will load the audio files, format it and train the model

 Test - Start with a rained model to test, put the   model and audio file in the root folder and run the following command: python main.py -m test -song your_song.mp3

 This will load the file, process it and run it through the model.
-If you want to make this test for multiple song, put them all in a folder and run:

-python main.py -m test -folder your_folder
+For testing on multiple song, put them all in a folder and run: python main.py -m test -folder your_folder